|

 Bear in mind that our intention is not to provide a definitive history

-of the City of Chester, many of which already exist (by far the finest online source is at British History Online) but rather to provide a pleasant and illuminating
+of the City of Chester, many of which already exist (by far the richest online source is at British History Online) - but rather to provide a pleasant and illuminating

-day out with a few anecdotes, pictures and personal comments thrown in.
+day out with a few anecdotes, pictures and personal comments thrown in at no extra cost.

 Nevertheless, if you do need specific information about Chester,